Lancelot39/Lancelot39.github.io/_pages/about.md

 Our one paper is accepted by NeurIPS 2023 dataset Track.
 Thanks for my comrades!

-We release the promoted YuLan-Chat-2 by training LLaMA-2 on Chinese and English bilingual corpus, and extend the maximum length into 8k: [YuLan-Chat-2](https://github.com/RUC-GSAI/YuLan-Chat).

 Research Interests
 ======
 Currently, my primary research lies in large language models (LLMs).
 I am devoting to answer the following research problems: